 Difference between ERP and CRM:-

-These systems overlap in some areas, and can be completely integrated in others.
-However, as their core functionalities are completely different, it’s best for a business to first look at them as separate, stand-alone systems.
-When viewed separately, it’s easier to see how ERP and CRM each play a role in improving efficiency and increasing sales.
+These systems overlap in some areas and can be completely integrated with others.
+However, as their fundamental functionalities are completely different, it would be best for a business to first consider them as separate stand-alone systems.
+ERP and CRM each play distinctive rolesto improve and increasethe sales efficiently.

-A business has to have processes before it needs to worry about streamlining them.
-And it needs to have profits before worrying about cutting costs.
-The most streamlined, efficient business in the world is still bankrupt without sales.
-That’s why CRM is often the best bet for a business’s first investment.
-Generating and maintaining sales is usually what makes everything else possible.
-By helping to maximize sales figures, CRM can enable a business grow to the point that ERP becomes a necessity.
+A business has to have processes in place before it gets concerned about streamlining.
+Moreover, it must start making profits and not concerned about cost cutting.
+Even the most well-run andwell-organized business may still crave for sales, sometime or the other.
+This is the very reason why CRM is considered the best bet for a business’s initial investment.
+Generating sales and successfully closing it is usually what makes everything else possible.
+By helping to maximize sales figures, CRM can enable a business to grow to the point that ERP becomes a necessity.

-Increased capital comes about in two ways: more sales or fewer expenses.
-Using ERP and CRM systems allows a business to pursue both of these avenues.
-The CRM system brings in more revenue through better sales figures, while the ERP system reduces overall operating expenses.
-Together, these systems can help a business pursue growth through efficiency and expansion simultaneously.
-Used separately, ERP and CRM can still be very helpful, but could potentially limit the business to a narrower avenue of growth.
+Increased capital is generated in two ways: more sales or lesser overhead expenses.
+By using ERP and CRM systems a business is pursued on both of these avenues.
+In conclusion, the CRM system generates more revenue through better sales figures and the ERP system reduces overall operating expenses in business.
+Together, these systems work wonders facilitating a business to simultaneously follow growth through efficiency and expansion.
+ERP and CRM are used separately but can still be very helpful.
+The catch however isit could potentially limit the business to a narrower avenue of growth.